The Way Forward on Climate Change in Newfoundland and Labrador

 - Facilities that emit more than 25,000 tonnes of CO2 equivalent of GHG are subject to annual GHG reduction targets.

 There may be benefits to facilities that choose to opt in, which should be weighed against the costs of compliance with annual GHG emission reduction targets.
 An opted-in facility is eligible for GHG reduction credits under certain circumstances.
-Further, an opted-in facility may also be eligible for payments from the Greenhouse Gas Reduction Fund if it shows that (1) the money will be used to achieve a verifiable reduction in GHG emissions within a reasonable period of time, and (2) such reduction is in addition to any GHG reductions the industrial facility is required to make to achieve its annual GHG emission reduction target.
+Further, an opted-in facility may also be eligible for payments from the Greenhouse Gas Reduction Fund if it shows that:

-The provincial program was approved by the federal government on October 23, 2018.
-As of January 1, 2019, the provincial government began implementation of a “hybrid” carbon program, which has two key elements:
+Newfoundland and Labrador’s carbon pricing program was approved by the federal government on October 23, 2018., The provincial government’s “hybrid” carbon pricing program came into effect on January 1, 2019, and has two key elements:

-- A performance standard system for both onshore and offshore large industrial facilities and large-scale electricity generation that emit more than 25,000 tonnes of GHG emissions annually.
-Existing large industrial facilities and large-scale electricity generation will be required to reduce their GHG emissions by 6% in 2019, 8% in 2020, 10% in 2021, and 12% in 2022.
+- a performance standard system under the Act for both onshore and offshore large industrial facilities and large-scale electricity generation that emit more than 25,000 tonnes of GHG emissions annually.
+Existing large industrial facilities and large-scale electricity generation will be required to reduce their GHG emissions by 10% in 2021, and 12% in 2022.

 The provincial carbon program is projected to reduce cumulative GHG emissions by over 0.65 million tonnes between 2019-2030.

-With the completion of the Muskrat Falls Hydroelectric Project and the upcoming closure of the Holyrood Generating Station, 98% of electricity consumed in Newfoundland and Labrador will be generated from renewable energy.
+With the completion of the Muskrat Falls Hydroelectric Project, 98% of electricity consumed in Newfoundland and Labrador will be generated from renewable energy.
 The Muskrat Falls Hydroelectric Project will also allow the province to export clean energy to other jurisdictions.